Tulsa race massacre: Arrival of National Guard troops

 Captain John W. McCune reported that stockpiled ammunition within the burning structures began to explode, which might have further contributed to casualties.

 Under Field Order No. 7, martial law was withdrawn on June 4, despite an appeal by the local Chamber of Commerce to Adj.
 Gen. Barrett to maintain State troop levels for at least a week longer.

 Aftermath

 Casualties

-Little Africa, apparently taken from the roof of the Hotel Tulsa on 3rd St. between Boston Ave. and Cincinnati Ave.
+"Little Africa" taken from the roof of the Hotel Tulsa on 3rd St. between Boston Ave. and Cincinnati Ave.
 The first row of buildings is along 2nd St. The smoke cloud on the left (Cincinnati Ave. and the Frisco Tracks) is identified in the Tulsa Tribune version of this photo as being where the fire started.